mikejsavage/safebfuns/README.md

-This repository contains a C source and header file which define `explicit_bzero` and `timingsafe_bcmp`.
+This repository contains a C source and header file which define `explicit_bzero`, `timingsafe_bcmp` and `timingsafe_memcmp`.
 They include preprocessor directives to ensure that the calls are not optimised out of the program or otherwise.

 It is currently implemented for: